nuwanwp/Certification/Manage Azure identities and governance.md

 # Entra ID role
 - RBAC are giving inside the suscription.
 But Entra ID roles given permission to carry out within the Entra ID it self.
-- To create custome role in Mentra ID we should have premium p1 or p2 license for Entra ID
+- To create custom role in entra ID we should have premium p1 or p2 license for Entra ID
 - Global Administrator - Can manage all aspects of Microsoft Entra ID and Microsoft services that use Microsoft Entra identities.

  ## Diffrence of Azure role and Entra ID role